-10 Tips to Successfully Baking a Cake
+10 Tips to Successfully Baking a Cake from Scratch

-- The ingredients – always measure the ingredients properly.
+I – The ingredients –

 If it says one cup then use one cup not a few tablespoons more or less.
 It does make a difference.